 The color blue brings a sense of calmness and tranquility and almost everyone agrees on this.
 In many cultures all around the world, blue represents loyalty and trust.
 Blue, after red and beige, is one of the highly-used colors in Persian rugs.
 Weavers had some troubles providing blue carpet dye due to the lack of natural sources this color could be taken from.
 So, ancient Persian craftsmen had to look for alternative resources.
 Blue dye was extracted from a wood plant, but the color didn’t last enough and faded soon.
 Fortunately, the invention of synthetic colors rectified this problem.

-Gold and Yellow
+Meaning of Gold and Yellow

 Most people consider yellow and gold distinct.
 Even though gold and yellow share the same etymology, yellow represents energy and happiness, while gold often associates with wealth, opulence, and refinement.
 Persians usually associated the yellow color with radiance, such as the light from the sun or the joy of living.